akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Let them both suffer,* thought Sabina. *Why should I help?*

 She felt uncomfortable about it. *I should help, but there is no one I can tell.
-I cannot tell the stablemaster, and I do not dare go to the goose girl or Lady Margaret, for fear that something worse might happen.*
+I cannot tell the stable master, and I do not dare go to the goose girl or Lady Margaret, for fear that something worse might happen.*

 Finally, she said a silent prayer – for the goose girl, yes, but also for herself.
 She quietly disappeared into the shadows and said nothing.